Shahinul42/Image_Slider_In_Mobile_Display/README.md

 See live Preview:- https://shahinul42.github.io/Image_Slider_In_Mobile_Display/Slide.html

-This is a smart Image Slider of changing mobile display.
+This is a smart Image Slider of changing mobile display Using pure code of HTML, CSS, JavaScript.